-‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous??
+‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous?

 Briana posted a kissy face emoji as a reply.

 This weekend Briana posted a photo of them together on her Instagram page.
 In the photo, they’re standing outside of a steakhouse restaurant, presumably the venue of their dinner date.
-Javi later posted a video of them having fun and dancing very close to one another in time to bachata– a type of Latin music that originates from the Dominican Republic.
+Javi later posted a video of them having fun and dancing very close to one another in time to bachata, a type of Latin music that originates from the Dominican Republic.

-“Tengo un amor,” Javi wrote in the caption of the photo which literally translates to, “I have a love.”
+“Tengo un amor,” Javi wrote in the caption of the photo which literally translates to “I have a love.”

 This isn’t the first time that Javi and Briana have posted pictures/video of them having fun together.

-Back in September, posted a photo of Javi holding her baby on Snapchat.
+Back in September, Briana posted a photo of Javi holding her baby on Snapchat.
 She captioned the photo, “Daddy Javi.”
 She later deleted the photo from the Snapchat story, presumably because of backlash from Teen Mom fans.
 Fans may have been upset about the relationship because Marroquin is the ex-husband of Briana’s Teen Mom 2 co-star, Kailyn Lowry.

 According to In Touch Weekly, Kailyn does not seem to be too bothered about the relationship.